Update Regarding COVID-19

 Your personal statement may include information about dental education experiences, dental-related activities, and professional goals.
 When you fill out the CAAPID application, you will receive instructions for submitting your personal statement.

-You are required to submit three original letters of evaluation in English with your application.
-Letters written in a language other than English must be translated by an accredited U.S. translator.
+You are required to submit two original letters of evaluation with your application.

-- One letter must be written by a dental professional who has worked with you in the past 12 months.
+- One letter must be from a U.S./Canadian dental professional with whom you have worked in the past 12 months.

 All letters of evaluation must be submitted directly to CAAPID.
 When you fill out your CAAPID application, you will provide the names of your evaluators and their contact information, and CAAPID will contact them via email with instructions on how to submit a letter.
 The email will include a link to an online portal where they will upload their letters.

 - Be on the official letterhead of the organization with which the evaluator is affiliated.

 - Include the evaluator’s mailing address, phone number, email address, and signature.

 - Have been written within 12 months of the application’s submission date.